sigsum/sigsum/log.md

 **Output on success:**

-  - `leaf`: Repeated one or more times.
+  - `leaf`: repeated one or more times.
 Each value represents the `tree_leaf` struct as three hex-encoded fields with a single space character as separator.
 The first field is the leaf's checksum.
     The second field is the leaf's hashed public key.
 The third field